 Work out who your ideal reader is and what their interests are, and write for them.
 Most of the time, you’ll probably find that your ideal reader is you.
 If one day you want to write about World of Warcraft, and the next you want to write about knitting, then go ahead!
 I would only recommend going after an ultra specific niche readership if you are looking to monetize your blog.

-I am probably extra sensitive about this because a big part of my job is making websites look pretty, but presentation is an important part of running a successful blog.
+I am probably extra sensitive about this because a big part of my old job was making websites look pretty, but presentation is an important part of running a successful blog.
 Everything from your colour scheme, layout, widget choices, navigation, post formats and ad placements will affect how well your blog is received by your desired readership.
 You want your information to be easily located and read, with your most important assets such as social media, blog subscription options, etc. in prominent positions.

 More important than all of that, though?
 Correct spelling and grammar.
 I know I am notoriously bad for hitting the publish button before triple checking that what I’ve written actually makes sense (My subscribers must laugh so hard at me when my typo riddled posts land in their inbox), so trust me when I say that this matters if you don’t want to look like a babbling idiot!